 Your troop will need to provide transportation to Echo Canyon’s office in Canon City, CO, approximately 2 hours away from San Isabel Scout Ranch.
 Scouts must be accompanied by an adult leader to provide supervision while on the water.
-BSA swim checks are required for participation.
+BSA swim checks are not required for participation.
 No minimum age required.
 Pre-payment with Echo Canyon River Expeditions is required to guarantee slots.
 More information to come!

 Leader Specific Activities

 Adult leader training which outlines the procedure for organizing BSA climbing and rappelling activities at a natural site or a specifically designed facility such as a climbing wall or tower.

 Often times when a new patrol or troop is formed, or even a new person joins our troop, it takes time to integrate them.
 And that’s normal!
 But by using some simple games from COPE (Challenging Outdoor Personal Experience) we can break down those barriers and come together.

 A course in basic adult and child CPR/AED will be offered for leaders.
 This is a vital certification to hold, especially when going on outings with Scouts.